Bergmann89/xsd-parser/README.md

 - **`quick_xml` Support:** Direct serialization/deserialization support using [`quick_xml`](https://docs.rs/quick-xml), avoiding `serde` limitations and leveraging asynchronous features.

+# Changelog

+Below you can find a short list of the most important changes for each released version.

+## Version 1.1

+- Implemented feature to generated boxed `quick_xml` deserializers to reduce stack usage during deserialization
+- Improved naming of the generated types
+- Implemented feature to split generated code into multiple module files
+- Improved and implemented advanced examples
+- General bug fixes and improvements

+## Version 1.0

+- First official release of `xsd-parser`

 # Planned Features

 - **Schema-Based Validation:** Generate validators directly from schemas to validate XML data during reading or writing.